 Botswana is in the southern region of the African continent and about the same size as France.
 It is bordered by Zambia, Zimbabwe, South Africa, and Namibia.
 Being the third least densely populated country in Africa, Botswana is a haven for nature and safari enthusiast.
 In this article, we will share with you 11 Reasons why you should visit Botswana.

 Every year at the onset of the rains in November, more than 25,000 zebras begin their annual migration through the Makgadikgadi Pan.
-Regarded as the second largest animal migration in Africa, the mass movement of these animals are one of Botswana and Africa’s greatest sights.
+Regarded as the second largest animal migration in Africa, the mass movement of these animals are one of Botswana and Africa’s many greatest sights.

 The Makgadikgadi pans is never a boring place to be.
 There are a ton of activities which visitors can do.
 Some of which includes, bush walks, bird watching, safari rides, a tour of the Gweta and game drives.

-Botswana has very fascinating tribal groups found along the rural areas of the country.
+Botswana has very fascinating tribal groups found alongside the rural areas of the country.
 One of the most sought-after tribal group is the San Bushmen found near the Okavango Delta.
 The San Bushmen speak the Khoisan language which is saturated with unique click sounds.
 Most dialects have up to 48 different click consonant sounds.

 Camps in the Kalahari Desert and Makgadikgadi offer visitors the chance to meet these local bushmen and learn how they survive in such harsh conditions, using their vast and ancient knowledge of plants, animal behavior, and survival skills.